Emend by Eclipse

 May 24, 1974

 They had also been out on Saturdays painting curbs six times since the weather had started getting warmer.
 For that little business, they had two people they had hired from school to work with them.
 They could do four streets with an average of 150 customers on a single Saturday.
-Their gross averaged $450, they were paying their two employees $25 each.
-Their supplies were running another $50.
+Their gross averaged $450, they were paying their two employees $25 each, and their supplies was running another $50.
 They were basically making $350 profit each weekend they could paint curbs.
 They had $2,000 dollars of that money set aside for future use.

 Thus they were sitting there with $2,800, which wasn’t too bad for two guys who were still teenagers.
 Other kids their age would have been doing good to have saved $75 over that same time period.
 Of course, Tim and Benny weren’t satisfied with that.
 Tomorrow was Memorial Day and was the official first day of summer vacation and it was approaching time to put their summer business plans into action.